Valenciennes: Public transport

 Line No. 1 of the Tramway de Valenciennes was put into service on 3 July 2006.
 9.5 km long, this tramway crosses the five communes in the Valenciennois Metropolitan area, at a cost of 242.75 million Euros.
+On 24 February 2014, Line No. 2 was put into service.
+It links Valenciennes to Vieux-Condé (near the Belgian border).

 Valenciennes railway station offers connections with Lille, Paris and several regional destinations.

 Administration

 Valenciennes is a subprefecture of the Nord département.